Research & Development at AnalySwift

 SBIR, STTR, and Other Projects

-AnalySwift has been awarded eight SBIR/STTR contracts and been subcontractor on one M-STTR since 2019 to leverage advantages of its unique advanced materials modeling approach to meet the next generation simulation needs of federal agencies.
-Our approach has made AnalySwift’s codes good candidates for improving simulation of composites, and we have worked with NASA, US Air Force, US Army, and US Navy.
+We have worked with NASA, US Air Force, US Army, and US Navy.
 In doing so, we have improved simulation of advanced air mobility components, such as rotor blades and beams, flex beams for helicopters and other rotorcraft, as well as advanced materials such as high strain composites, thin-ply composites, and hybrid material systems commonly used in space and aerospace structures.
-AnalySwift has partnered with universities such as Purdue University, University of Central Florida, University of Texas at Arlington, Penn State University, University of Tennessee Knoxville, Weber State University, and Brigham Young University to complete these contracts.
+AnalySwift has partnered with universities such as Purdue University, Penn State University, University of Illinois Urbana-Champaign, University of Central Florida, University of Texas at Arlington, University of Tennessee Knoxville, Weber State University, and Brigham Young University to complete these projects.
 Below is a brief summary of each award.
-Please contact us if you have questions, an interest in partnering, or a project on which we could participate.

 NASA

 - Collaborating with Purdue University.
-More details to be announced.

 Design Tools for Advanced Tailorable Composites (2023, Phase II)